ryantrainor/ryantrainor.github.io/_pages/about.md

 <div style="line-height: 1.5em; font-size: 0.8em; font-style: italic;">
 <img src="../images/subaru-kecks-wide-600.jpg" width="600" alt="Three large telescopes on top of a red-brown mountain above the clouds.">
 <br>
 The Subaru and W. M. Keck Observatories at dusk.
-Photo by Ryan Trainor.</div><p\>
+Photo by Ryan Trainor.</div>

-Hi!
-I'm an Assistant Professor of Physics and Astronomy at Franklin & Marshall College in Lancaster, PA.
+<div style="font-style: bold;">Hi!
+I'm an Assistant Professor of Physics and Astronomy at Franklin & Marshall College in Lancaster, PA.</div>

 My research is centered on the evolution of galaxies in the early Universe.
 In particular, I seek to understand "feedback" in galaxy formation: how the lives and